 - acting for an African and Caribbean elderly charity in four-day discrimination proceedings in the Employment Tribunal;

 - advising on the question of a claim for unlawful detention under the Mental Health Act;

 - representing a doctor originally trained overseas, who after a 19-year career break wished to continue his training in the UK.
 The Panel decided that his fitness to practice was impaired and on that basis his registration was declined;

 - appearing for the claimant in a two-day unfair dismissal and disability discrimination proceedings in the Employment Tribunal; and

 - representing a junior doctor accused of dishonesty after she had knowingly continued to practise whilst unregistered.
 The lapse in the doctor’s registration and her subsequent failure to correct it had occurred during a time when she was suffering domestic abuse from her partner and pressure from a deeply religious family: counsel successfully argued against the charges of dishonesty, leading to a decision which allowed the junior doctor to continue her career unhampered.

-Like many other sets and law firms, we participate every year in the London Legal Walk, a fundraising event organised by the Bar Pro Bono Unit.
+Like many other sets and law firms, we participate every year in the London Legal Walk, a fundraising event organised by Advocate.